HierAmp: Coarse-to-Fine Autoregressive Amplification for Generative Dataset Distillation¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — The hierarchical semantic amplification perspective is novel; the class token + logit bias design is clean and elegant.
+- Novelty: ⭐⭐⭐⭐ — The hierarchical semantic amplification perspective is novel; the category token + logit bias design is concise.

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Comprehensive evaluation across multiple datasets, IPC settings, architectures, ablations, and analyses.
+- Experimental Thoroughness: ⭐⭐⭐⭐ — Comprehensive across multiple datasets, IPCs, cross-architectures, ablations, and analyses.

-- Writing Quality: ⭐⭐⭐⭐ — Clear structure; the analysis section (token entropy/coverage) provides good interpretability.
+- Writing Quality: ⭐⭐⭐⭐ — Clear structure; the analysis sections (token entropy/coverage) provide good interpretability.

-- Value: ⭐⭐⭐⭐ — Offers a new hierarchical semantic understanding of dataset distillation with strong practical utility.
+- Value: ⭐⭐⭐⭐ — Provides a new hierarchical semantic understanding for dataset distillation with strong practicality.